clinicalml/SparsityBoost/README.md

 General Public License for more details.

-You should have received a copy of the GNU General Public License along with AWR; see the file gpl-3.0.txt.
+You should have received a copy of the GNU General Public License along with SparsityBoost; see the file gpl-3.0.txt.
 If not, write to the Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.